 After a six to eight week period of review, which is agreed with the key stakeholders at the initial meeting, it may be decided that a special educational provision is required.
-This will include formal SEN Support targets using the school's 'Individual Education Plan' (IEPs) document in consultation with the pupil's family and class teacher whereby the Federation places the child's individual needs at the forefront of any additional provision.
+This will include formal SEN Support targets using the school's Support Plan document in consultation with the pupil's family and class teacher whereby the school places the child's individual needs at the forefront of any additional provision.